 Specialist training opportunities

-- Pulmonary Hypertension service within the hospital – again trainees feel that it is shame that it is not part of the attachment.
+- Pulmonary Hypertension service within the hospital – specialist experience can be arranged here, though informal feedback suggests the Hammersmith offers a better experience.
 Study/annual leave would be required to attend clinics/lists

 - Specialist alpha-1 clinic (but not formal part of rotation)